 Another fantastic way to keep your composure and stay on track with healthy eating this time of year is to practice gratitude.
 Kara Lydon, RD, LDN, Nutrition Coach and Consultant at The Foodie Dietitian keeps a daily gratitude journal that she writes in each day.
 Lydon explains that “It helps me keep perspective on what’s really important and all the wonderful things I have in my life.
 It’s a nice way to set the tone for the rest of the day.
 I find this extremely helpful during times of increased stress, like around the holidays.”

-If you do feel stressed, choose pampering over eating.
+If you do feel stressed, instead of eating, choose to pamper yourself.
 Bonnie Averbuch, Master’s student at Teachers College Columbia University, suggests, “taking a hot bath, getting a massage, making yourself a cup of hot tea and curling up with a book, or even taking a nap.
 Pampering yourself can reduce stress, eliminating the urge to eat all of those unhealthy foods.
 It can also leave you feeling refreshed and rejuvenated, so you feel ready to tackle all of the craziness of the holidays.”

 Kids can also be at risk for unhealthy habits this time of year since sugar seems to be everywhere.
 Ward recommends that you “serve kids meals with adequate protein, found in lean meat, low-fat dairy, beans, and legumes combined with fiber-rich foods such as fruits, vegetables, and whole grains to keep kids fuller for longer.
 Try to stick to a normal meal and snack schedule as much as possible.”
 Also, keep snacks out of sight to reduce temptation and freeze goodies to extend their shelf life (and hinder the ability of your child to inhale a whole plate of cookies!).